UQ-PAC/aslp/README.md

 ASLp can be installed as a Nix package from https://github.com/katrinafyi/pac-nix.
 The _aslp_ provides ASLp bundled with ARM's specifications.
 If you don't plan on modifying the tool, this is a fast and easy way to get started.
+If installed via Nix, the following installation steps are not necessary.

 ### Installing dependencies